adobe/aem-core-cif-components/README.md

 For more details about the UberJar please head over to the [How to Build AEM Projects using Apache Maven](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/ht-projects-maven.html) documentation page.

-### AEM Sites Core Components

-This project relies on the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).
-They are typically installed as part of AEM.
-If you install AEM without sample content option you have to [deploy them manually](https://github.com/adobe/aem-core-wcm-components#installation) before using the AEM CIF Core Components.

 ## Configuration